IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

 - `[poetry]` now supports `min_version`, `auto_install`, and `self_update` so
   the orchestrator can install Poetry on demand or ensure it meets a minimum version before the wheelhouse phase runs.
 The default configuration now pins Poetry to `>=2.2.0` and enables both toggles so runners automatically install and upgrade Poetry when required.
+Supply `EXTRAS` (for example, `rag,llm,governance`) when invoking the orchestrator to pre-build wheelhouses for retrieval, model, or policy workstreams.
 - `[cleanup]` controls which vendor directories reset, which paths are deleted outright, and which globs should survive a reset.
   `ensure_lfs_hooks` installs `git-lfs` hooks locally when required,